52nd Airlift Squadron

-The 52d Airlift Squadron is a Regular Component United States Air Force unit.
-Its currently assigned to the 19th Airlift Wing at Little Rock Air Force Base, Arkansas, but is based at Peterson Air Force Base, Colorado.
-There, the squadron flies and maintains aircraft with the Air Force Reserve's 302d Airlift Wing.

-The 52d is additionally tasked with aerial firefighting using the Modular Airborne Fire Fighting System.
+The 52d Airlift Squadron is an inactive United States Air Force unit, last assigned to the 19th Airlift Wing but based at Peterson Air Force Base, Colorado.
+It was an active-duty associate unit integrated with the Air Force Reserve, 302d Airlift Wing and 731st Airlift Squadron.
+It operated the Lockheed C-130H Hercules aircraft of its parent Reserve unit, conducting tactical airlift, airdrop and aerial firefighting missions utilizing the Modular Airborne Fire Fighting System (MAFFS).
+The Fighting 'Roos were last active from 3 Oct 2009 until 30 Sept 2015.

 History

 World War II

 The squadron was first activated at Camp Williams, Wisconsin in June 1942 as the 52d Transport Squadron as the 63d Transport Group expanded from three to four squadrons.
 A few weeks after it was organized, the unit became the 52d Troop Carrier Squadron.
 It was equipped with various civilian and military versions of the Douglas DC-3, including the Douglas C-47 Skytrain and the C-53 Skytrooper.
 The squadron acted as a Replacement Training Unit (RTU).
 RTUs were oversized units that trained individual pilots or aircrews for service in combat theaters.

 The squadron moved its operations several times, arriving at Sedalia Army Air Field, Missouri in January 1944.
 However, the Army Air Forces was finding that standard military units, based on relatively inflexible tables of organization were not proving well adapted to the training mission.
 Accordingly, it adopted a more functional system in which each base was organized into a separate numbered unit.
 The 52d was disbanded, and along with other units at Sedalia Army Air Field, was replaced by the 813th AAF Base Unit (Combat Crew Training School, Troop Carrier).